Self-Development Wagon #2: The Nature and Beauty of People

 -"Your problems don't matter!
 What about my problems?
 I have it so much worse than you!"

-Even if you feel sorry for yourself, this comes off as insulting to other people.
+Even if you feel sorry for yourself, even if you feel "entitled" because you suffered or were ignored or whatever, this comes off as insulting to other people.
 Not to say you can't peacefully disagree, but if you only care about yourself, nobody else will care about you, because...

 -They don't want to talk to you because you cut them off, tell them to shut up, and you don't listen anyway: you might pretend to listen by nodding, saying "yeah," and perhaps even asking questions, but you couldn't care less: you're just being "polite."